UPDATED: APRIL 19, 2023 | 3 MIN READ

 In this case, it can be worth offering to take out renter’s insurance or an animal liability policy.
 If your landlord knows they won’t be liable for bites, they’ll be more likely to welcome your dog into the apartment.

-If you’re paying too much for liability coverage, ask your insurance agent if there’s anything you can do to get your rates down.
+If you’re paying too much for liability coverage, ask your insurance agent if you can do anything to reduce your rates.
 Many companies will offer you a lower rate if your dog graduates obedience school or if you obtain a Canine Good Citizen certification.

 Of course, the best insurance policy has a dog that doesn’t bite.
 This will keep you from losing coverage, and it’s the right thing to do.
 Here are a few tips for keeping your dog from biting: